jpsaha/MOTP/_pages/PriorParticipation.md

 {% endtab %}

-{% tab stages Amaan Khan %}
+{% tab participation Amaan Khan %}

 qualified for
 - the Final round of Sharygin Geometry Olympiad in 2020 and won a 3rd diploma.

 {% endtab %}

-{% tab stages Adhitya Venkata Ganesh Mangudy %}
+{% tab participation Adhitya Venkata Ganesh Mangudy %}

 participated in